encoderpie/gamepad-api-test/README.md

-## GAMEPAD API TEST
+## GAMEPAD TESTER V2
-A simple tool site where you can control and test your gamepad/joystick.
+A new web tool where you can fully test your controller!
 [Website Link - Preview](https://encoderpie.github.io/gamepad-api-test/)